Full Sixth Circuit Takes Up Ohio Ban on Selective Abortions

 “It doesn’t regulate the woman at all directly,” U.S. Circuit Judge Raymond Kethledge said, adding later that, “It’s not a ban.”

-Kethledge, an appointee of Barack Obama, joined several of his colleagues in voicing their opinion that the law regulates only doctors, and not the women seeking abortions.
+Kethledge, an appointee of George W. Bush, joined several of his colleagues in voicing their opinion that the law regulates only doctors, and not the women seeking abortions.

-U.S. Circuit Judge Jeffrey Sutton, a George W. Bush appointee, sided with Kethledge, and noted it was “not a terrible idea” to pass legislation that limits a doctor’s ability to perform selective abortions, whether they are based on a medical diagnosis, race, or any other consideration.
+U.S. Circuit Judge Jeffrey Sutton, another George W. Bush appointee, sided with Kethledge, and noted it was “not a terrible idea” to pass legislation that limits a doctor’s ability to perform selective abortions, whether they are based on a medical diagnosis, race, or any other consideration.

 Hill criticized the judges for their assumptions about the reasons women choose to have abortions, and said “to paint [these women] with the broad brush of eugenics is wrong.”